b-marie/brittanyellichblog/content/content/1-accessibility/index.md

 ### Search

 Include fuzzy checking or spell check on search for a user that may mispell a word

-## Accessibility Testing

-There are several automated testing options to test your site for accessibility.

-Use the [w3 valudator for checking HTML validation](validator.w3.org/nu).
-This has some great guidance for some high-level things that can be caught for WCAG compliance.

-### Automated Testing

-Here are some automated testing options

-### Manual Testing

-* A FireFox add-on called Fangs will render a page as it may be seen on a screen reader.
-* Use `CTRL + +` on your site to see how the text grows for users that may need larger text
-  * Are all navigation elements still visible and readable?
-  * Is everything approximately in the same place as it was before?
-  * Are images growing as well?
-  * Are embedded objects growing along with the rest of the site?
-  * Are all major browsers responding the same way?
-* There are plug-ins available to test for various types of color blindness.
-* Navigate the website with your non-dominant hand to simulate users with physical disabilities
-* Navigate the website with just a mouse
-* Navigate the website with just a keyboard

-### Screen Readers

-Screen readers:

-* List out headers for the user
-* Tead alt tags for images
-* Rist links on a page
-* Use access keys
-* Read out tables in the column:content format
-* Will not read out `display: none` or `visibility: hidden`

-All major operating systems also come equipped with a screen reader.
-However, it can be difficult to learn to use a screen reader if it's something that you aren't familiar with.

 ## Accessibility Standards